The internet does not make people smarter

 Why is a computer dangerous?

 We will not talk about radiation, excess weight gained due to a sedentary lifestyle, problems with the spine, skin, eyes to which modern gadgets sentence us.
 Let’s talk about a more insidious risk factor – the impact of the virtual world on the human brain.
 Do we really develop the syndrome of computer dementia owing to the use of the Internet?
+Additionally, there is the added issue of computer hacking and cyberattacks.
+By visiting websites such as subrosacyber.com, the risks and resolutions are laid out to us as technology users.
+There are dangerous risks when it comes to using the internet.
 Let’s try to figure out how it gradually turns us into addicts and lonely fools.

 1. It gives the ready answers